nekocode/Items/README.md

 In fact, it abstracts the adapter as a type matcher for data and item-view.
 It can display different item-views based on a list of multi-type data.
 There are already some libraries doing this kind of thing.
 Such as [MultiType](https://github.com/drakeet/MultiType), [ItemPool](https://github.com/nekocode/Items/tree/item-pool) (Ancestor of this library).

-However, they all have some deficiencies.
+But however, they all have some deficiencies.
 Inefficient type matching, inconvenient event handling, and you can only use them on the RecyclerView (not expandable enough).
 So I use the annotation processor technology to redesign the ItemPool library, and finially built this new library.

 ## How to use